salimkayabasi/how-to-start-new-node-project/README.md

 - With ESLint, please follow the [Airbnb][npm-eslint-config-airbnb]'s rules for javascript
 - With TSLint, please follow the [Microsoft][npm-tslint-microsoft-contrib]'s rules for ts files

+Please check this [list](https://github.com/dustinspecker/awesome-eslint) if your are using ESLint

 ### Testing

 There are a lot of testing tools for nodejs.
 With [Jest][jest], no need to configure your test